yihui/yihui.org/content/knitr/options.md

 -   `class.message`/`class.warning`/`class.error`: (`NULL`; character) Similar
     to `class.output`, but applied to messages, warnings, and errors in R Markdown output.
+Please see the "Code Decoration" section for `class.source` which applies similarly to source code blocks.

 -   `attr.output`/`attr.message`/`attr.warning`/`attr.error`: (`NULL`;
     character) Similar to the `class.*` options above, but for specifying